5 MIN READ

 How to Check Your USCIS Case Status Online

-If you want to check your USCIS case status immediately, it’s as simple as logging online to the “Case Status Online” page of USCIS’s website.
+If you want to check your USCIS case status immediately, it’s as simple as logging online to the “Case Status Online” using that page of USCIS’s website.

 Here are the step-by-step instructions on how to check your USCIS case status online: